- *NEW* Online Spring Seminars for Current Graduate Students

 We are happy that you are considering joining an ELI Conversation Circle!
 All current students, scholars, researchers, and post-docs at the University of Michigan are welcome to join.

 Conversation Circles are a great way to practice English.
 You will meet people from around the world and get an insider’s perspective to the USA.

-Please read this important information and then sign up for a Circle via the links at the bottom of this page
+Please read this important information and then sign up for a Circle via the link at the bottom of this page.

 - Conversation Circles are only open to current U-M students, scholars, researchers, post-docs, faculty, and staff at the University of Michigan.
 Spouses, partners, and friends without official U-M status are not included, sorry.

 - Conversation Circles are not English lessons!
 They are an opportunity for casual socializing.
 They do not follow any lesson plans or grammar books.
 They are an opportunity for you to use English in a real-life setting: making small talk, ordering food, hanging out with classmates and coworkers.
 If you would like to work on your grammar, writing, pronunciation, etc., ELI offers courses for this.
 Please schedule an advising appointment to learn about available ELI courses and resources.